 The snow became thinner the closer he came to the orange glow.
 Soon the ground all around was dark and barren.
 Many gorges appeared on either side of the road, and he wondered when he should stop and continue on foot.

-He slowed his speed and leaned forward to get a better view.
+He slowed his speed and leaned forward to get a better view out of the windshield.
 Fortunately, the way was unbroken due to the bedrock ridge that the road was built upon, and he arrived without incident at the horizon.
 Its black, jagged line split his view in half with the Earth below and the orange light that reached for the stars above.

 He parked the truck, took the bundle of chains and opened the door.
 The heat was unbearable.
 Sweat came immediately, and the oppression of the air helped him avoid the impending temptation.

-Around him the ground laid scorched, and with the surrounding trees and shrubs crisped to charcoal, his tattered rags and overgrown black mane blended in effortlessly.
+Around him the ground laid scorched, and with the surrounding trees and shrubs crisped to charcoal, his tattered rags and overgrown black mane effortlessly blended into the scene.
 Only his pale face, now reflecting the core’s light, stood apart.
-His slimy hair and beard, forever unwashed, whipped in sync with the hurricane winds that threatened to suck him over the edge.
+His slimy hair and beard whipped in sync with the hurricane winds that threatened to suck him over the edge.

 He crept towards the edge of Earth, finding the safest rock outcrop on which to cling.
 He dropped to his knees and crawled until he could stare over the cusp and into the fiery glow.

 Thousands of miles below, the planet core radiated the last of its energy into the bowl-shaped planet.

-With twitchy movements, he set himself down and let his feet casually dangle over the cliff.
+With twitchy movements, he adjusted himself so his feet casually dangled over the cliff.
 The core’s heat seeped through his boots, but he didn’t care.
 He studied the bundle of chains for a brief moment before taking the padlock’s key out of his pocket.
 He roughly inserted the key and popped it open.
 Then, he tossed the padlock into the orange glow and unraveled the chains.

-The chains came off and his insides squirmed.
+The chains came off and his insides squirmed as remembered the name.